i1y4n/content-ops-starter/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: Fotoku Saat Kerja Kelompok
         tagline: This is the tagline
         subtitle: This is the item subtitle
         text: |